 Usage of Tightening program (Pset) batch size

-In Power Focus 6000, ICB or ITB it is possible to run dynamic batch control on Tightening program level.
+In Power Focus 6000 or IxB it is possible to run dynamic batch control on Tightening program level.
 To do so the Virtual Station need to run a Source Tightening task configured to use External Batch Control.
 It is then possible to send MID 0019 to select a batch size for a configured Tightening Program.

 If a command request to set batch size for a non-existing Tightening Program, that is a non programmed identifier in the list in the Source Tightening configuration, a command error MID 0004 with status 79 will be returned.